-Sunshine Health contracts with Express Scripts to administer the prescription drug benefit for Sunshine Health members.
-The plan performs prior authorization for certain prescription drugs subject to quantity limits (QL), age limits (AL), requirements or other clinical considerations to be approved for payment.
-Providers should refer to the Sunshine Health preferred drug list (PDL) for medication coverage limitations and prior authorization requirements.
-Express Scripts is the contracted pharmacy benefit management segment of the business and AcariaHealth is the specialty pharmacy arm of the business.
+Sunshine Health contracts with <Express Scripts> to administer the prescription drug benefit for Sunshine Health members.
+Centene Pharmacy Services performs prior authorization for certain prescription drugs subject to quantity limits (QL), age limits (AL), requirements or other clinical considerations to be approved for payment.
+Providers should refer to the Sunshine Health preferred drug list (PDL) for medication coverage limitations and prior authorization requirements. <Express Scripts> is the contracted pharmacy benefit management segment of the business and AcariaHealth is the specialty pharmacy arm of the business.

-Pharmacy claims are processed by Express Scripts.
-Pharmacies may call the Express Scripts help desk at 1-833-750-4392.
+Pharmacy claims are processed by <Express Scripts>.
+Pharmacies may call the <Express Scripts> help desk at <1-833-750-4392>.